Cursillo: De Colores

 In the Cursillo movement, being "in colors" is to be in God's grace.
 For that reason, Cursillo participants (cursillistas) greet each other with the phrase "De Colores" (in Colors).

 A story from the early days of the movement in Spain tells of an occasion where a group of men were returning from a Cursillo weekend when their bus broke down.
 They began to sing De Colores, a traditional folk song.
 The use of the song in Cursillo took hold, and has held up as the movement has spread outside the Spanish-speaking world and to other denominations.
 The use of a multi-colored rooster as a symbol for the Cursillo movement is believed to have originated from one of the verses of that song.

 Use by other Christian denominations

-This retreat is also used by Episcopalian/Anglican Cursillo, Presbyterian Cursillo/Pilgrimage, Lutheran Via de Cristo, Mennonite Way of Christ, The United Methodist Church's Walk to Emmaus [6], and various interdenominational communities as Tres Días.
+This retreat is also used by Episcopal Cursillo Ministry (Episcopal/Anglican, Presbyterian Pilgrimage & Cursillo (Presbyterian, Via de Cristo (Lutheran), Way of Christ (Mennonite), Walk to Emmaus (Methodist), and Tres Días (ecumenical).